andrew/ultimate-awesome/README.md

 - [awesome-resources](https://github.com/shahednasser/awesome-resources) - :sunglasses: List of helpful resources added by the community for the community!.
 - [awesome-dynamodb](https://github.com/alexdebrie/awesome-dynamodb) - List of resources for learning about modeling, operating, and using Amazon DynamoDB.
 - [awesome-deep-learning-resources](https://github.com/guillaume-chevalier/awesome-deep-learning-resources) - Rough list of my favorite deep learning resources, useful for revisiting topics or for reference.
 I have got through all of the content listed there, carefully. - Guillaume Chevalier.
+- [awesome-diffusion-categorized](https://github.com/wangkai930418/awesome-diffusion-categorized) - Collection of diffusion model papers categorized by their subareas.
 - [Awesome-FL](https://github.com/youngfish42/Awesome-FL) - Comprehensive and timely academic information on federated learning (papers, frameworks, datasets, tutorials, workshops).
 - [awesome-regex](https://github.com/aloisdg/awesome-regex) - A curated collection of awesome Regex libraries, tools, frameworks and software.
 - [awesome-canvas](https://github.com/raphamorim/awesome-canvas) - A curated list of awesome HTML5 Canvas with examples, related articles and posts.